 nationalisation of the UK railway network.
 It is a 16' x 2' layout with

-a hidden fiddle yard to the rear which will provide for a scenic display
+a hidden fiddle yard to the rear which provides for a scenic display

 along its full length to provide maximum interest to the viewer.
 The

-front of the layout will consist of sea front along most of its length
+front of the layout consists of sea front along most of its length

 with a small harbour at the right hand end.
 The track plan has been